-In the Kitimat area, American Bullion Minerala Ltd. explored a 12-kilometre felsic volcanic belt that hosts over 20 occurrences with characteristics of a polymetallic volcanogenic massive sulphide setting.
+In the Kitimat area, American Bullion Minerals Ltd. explored a 12-kilometre felsic volcanic belt that hosts over 20 occurrences with characteristics of a polymetallic volcanogenic massive sulphide setting.
 Work completed included airborne electromagnetic and magnetic surveys followed by ground geochemical and geophysical surveys and mapping, sampling, trenching and diamond drilling on three targets.

-In the Purcell Mountains of southeastern British Columbia, Consolidated Ramrod Gold Corporation., with joint venture partners Chapleau Resources Ltd. and Barkhor Resources Inc., continued drilling on the Fors and Vine massive sulphide prospects, located in the Moyie Lake area 60 kilometrus south of the Sullivan mine.
-The Sullivan horizon has been intersected by ten widely spaced diamond-drill holes which roughly outline an area of hydrothernal alteration and mineralization.
-The thicknesses of hreccin, basinal muds, and intense alteration similar in style to that seen at Sullivan are very encouraging and have helped spark other regional exploration programs.
+In the Purcell Mountains of southeastern British Columbia, Consolidated Ramrod Gold Corporation., with joint venture partners Chapleau Resources Ltd. and Barkhor Resources Inc., continued drilling on the Fors and Vine massive sulphide prospects, located in the Moyie Lake area 60 kilometres south of the Sullivan mine.
+The Sullivan horizon has been intersected by ten widely spaced diamond-drill holes which roughly outline an area of hydrothermal alteration and mineralization.
+The thicknesses of breccia, basinal muds, and intense alteration similar in style to that seen at Sullivan are very encouraging and have helped spark other regional exploration programs.
+A winter drill program consisting of six, deep diamond-drill holes totalling approximately 3800 metres is in progress.

-On the Dragon polymetallic prospect located near Gold River on Vancouver Island, Noranda Exploration Inc. conducted a drilling program to test a felsic volcanic formation hosting numercus gold-bearing galena and aphalerite showings exposed over widths of 3 to 20 metres.
+On the Dragon polymetallic prospect located near Gold River on Vancouver Island, Noranda Exploration Inc. conducted a drilling program to test a felsic volcanic formation hosting numerous gold-bearing galena and sphalerite showings exposed over widths of 3 to 20 metres.
 Doromin Resources Ltd., which optioned the Dragon property to Noranda, has identified a new mineralized zone in a similar package of rocks on adjacent claims.